🇦🇷

 Right 42%

-🔎 Why it matters: The day's top story received wide coverage but with dramatically different frames: right-wing media celebrated provincial consensus while left-wing media highlighted citizen protests against mining interests.
+🔎 Why it matters: The day's most important story received widespread coverage but with dramatically different frameworks: right-wing media celebrated the provincial consensus, while left-wing media highlighted citizen protests against mining interests.

 Milei's approval rating plummets amid economic crisis

-Polls show that President Milei's approval rate is in free fall due to the economic crisis.
-Meanwhile, the conflict in the Middle East continues to affect global markets and Argentina launched a beef export initiative to the US.
+Polls show that President Milei's approval rating is in freefall due to the economic crisis.
+Meanwhile, the conflict in the Middle East continues to affect global markets, and Argentina launched a beef export initiative to the US.

 Context: Milei's economic austerity program has faced growing public resistance as inflation and unemployment persist.
-His falling approval threatens the government's ability to push through additional reforms.
+His falling approval ratings threaten the government's ability to push through additional reforms.

 Left 25%